-Brake Lines and Hoses
+Replacing Brake Lines and Hoses

 It's always best to replace a rusted or damaged line with a preformed line designed for the vehicle.
 Never use compression fittings on brake lines.
-There are tools available to bend the lines and create the flared fittings when originals are not available.
+Tools are available to bend the tubing and create the flared fittings when the original lines are unavailable.

 Brake lines fasten to the chassis or frame with fasteners to reduce vibration and a horseshoe clip where it meets the flexible hose.
-Brake hoses are used between the wheels, axles, and the frame.
-They allow for movement as the front wheels pivot, or the rear axle moves over bumps in the road.
-These hoses can become brittle and cracked in time, causing them to leak.
+Brake hoses allow movement as the front wheels pivot, or the rear axle moves over bumps in the road.
+However, these hoses can swell or become brittle and crack, causing them to leak.

 Brake hoses should always be replaced, not repaired.
 For example, the old brass washers that fasten the hose to the caliper should always be discarded and replaced with new ones.
 Also, never use brake tubing fittings or hoses not approved by the vehicle manufacturer.